Here are the oysters spawning earlier this summer:

 During the metamorphosis from zooplankton to sedentary animal an oyster is attracted to oyster shell... this means baby oysters are most likely to attach to oyster shell.
 From an evolutionary standpoint this makes sense... the juvenile oysters want to live where other oysters have successfully lived.
 But anything out on the beach during setting season is potential oyster habitat... we've seen oysters growing on leather, metal, wood, and even a plastic snake.

 Through the ages and across the world, farmers have used various materials to entice oysters to their beach.
-On a recent vacation in Vietnam, we found oyster farmers there growing oysters on slate roofing tiles.
+On a recent vacation in Vietnam, we found oyster farmers growing oysters on slate roofing tiles.
 From the mid-50s to early 60s, when our oyster farm was first getting established, oyster shell was scarce, so we used concrete covered lath to mimic the chemical composition of oyster shell.
-About a year after the oyster set the wood would rot, and we could spread the oysters on the beach to continue growing.
+The oysters would attach to the wood, eventually the wood would break apart, and we could spread the oysters on the beach to continue growing.

 As soon as we had enough shells (starting in the the late 60s and throughout the 70s, 80s, and early 90s) we suspended bags of oyster shell (called cultch) from floating racks out in the middle of the Canal.
 Deploying the "seed racks" was a pretty big undertaking, one that took the whole family.
 It was a fun (albeit dangerous!) job on sunny August afternoons.
 Here are the racks up on shore: